 If this looks familiar, think about crate training your dog!

-3 Reasons why Crate Training Your Dog keeps them happy and healthy!
+3 Reasons Why You Should Dog Crate Training Your Dog

 Types of Crates

 Dog crates come in different sizes, colors, and styles.
-There are molded-plastic crates and the open-wire types which have a removable plastic tray on the bottom.
-Soft-sided crates.
-And even decorative crates that are made to mimic furniture.
+The most popular crates are molded-plastic crates and the open-wire types which have a removable plastic tray on the bottom.
+There are also soft-sided crates and even decorative crates that are made to mimic furniture.

 For dogs who prefer a cozy space with less distraction, the molded-plastic would be the best choice.
-Just note that they are not able to be folded up so having room for a larger crate like this can be tricky.
+Keep in mind that these are not able to be folded up so having room for a larger crate like this can be tricky.
 And you are not able to divide a molded plastic crate into smaller sections for a smaller dog.

 Wire crates are the most popular because many of them fold up and are easy to transport and/or store in an out of sight location.
 These crates come with metal dividers so that your puppy can grow into their crate.
 You do not want to give a puppy too much space in their crate because if they have an extra inch or so, they will use it to do their business!